hassanyanks/Tiny-Trotters/README.md

           - edit your root (@) and www CNAME records
           - switch the target string from your production Render URL to your staging Render URL.
           - Click Save
+        * Step 3
+          - In Render staging environment and under individual Environment Variables
+          - temporarily change your environment flag (e.g., NODE_ENV) from staging to production
+            * (or delete it if you want it to pull directly from your shared Production Env Group).